-The Board meets the third Monday of each month at 8:00 a.m. in the Airport Terminal Building, Third Floor Airport Conference Room Harlingen.
+The Board meets the third Friday of each month at 8:00 a.m. in the Airport Terminal Building, Third Floor Airport Conference Room, Harlingen, TX.
 If you should have any questions, please call Celina at the Airport Administration at (956) 430-8600 or email: email@example.com.

 July Agenda – No Meeting